top of page

 Wavelength is represented by a singular and independent cross-sliding effect derived through an additional bubble emission by the particle.
 Descriptively, the wavelength bubble is the equivalent of placing a mini-sphere (radius of wavelength) in line with the particle's motion.
 Whenever the particle moves forward, an additional movement via sliding is achieved in a seemingly random direction within this sphere (i.e. particle fuzziness within a wavelength distance away).

-This occurs independently of a system but it is also subject to collapse with respect to the overall system's bubble interference pattern.
+This occurs independently of a system, but is also subject to collapse with respect to the overall system's bubble interference pattern.
 In the double-slit experiment, the apparent random shuffling of which band out of light and dark interference fringes that a particle selects upon any given trial is due to the interaction of the particle's wavelength bubble with the rest of the system.

 3rd Mode: Reverse-Sliding (Time Dilation)